-Countries that aim to damage each other’s trade by raising tariffs and trade barriers against one other, are described as being in a trade war.
+Countries that aim to damage each other’s trade by raising tariffs and trade barriers are often described as being in a trade war.

 Beggar-thy-neighbour policies, such as retaliatory tariffs and punitive quotas, are typical of trade wars.
 So are competitive currency devaluations, and subsidised exports aimed at undercutting the rival country in other markets.
 Acrimonious breakdowns in trade negotiations, and complaints to the World Trade Organisation (WTO), are all part of the political theatre of trade wars.
 Outright bans on financial transactions, investments and the movement of goods and services across borders, sometimes known as sanctions, can also be imposed in extreme circumstances.